jimmershere/maddhatch/docs/README.md

 The original AMQP workers continue to process orders, generate invoices, and emit cash/tax events.
 Extend them as needed for your downstream tooling.

 > TLS certs: mount to `./config/certs/fullchain.pem` and `privkey.pem`.
-The same bundle is mapped into the LDAP container.
+The same bundle is mapped into the LDAP container, and the frontend serves HTTPS on `https://localhost:8443` by default.